Wild Birds

 Close up of Baya Weavers

-Three geographical races are recognized:
+Three geographical races are recognised:

 • The race philippinus is found throughout much of mainland India.